About Todd Turner

 Mission: He believes all people can learn how to pick up broken pieces and create their own masterpiece.

 Todd began the self-study of mosaics in 2002.
 He purchased two books and began to soak up all one could on the subject of stained glass and its incorporation into mosaics.
 Glass grinders or saws where too expensive for him, so he decided to focus and hone his skills using only hand tools, such as glass cutters, scorers, pliers, and tile nippers.
-Over the past sixteen years, Todd has learned new strategies and techniques from other mosaic artists who have been kind enough to share their expertise.
+Over the past nineteen years, Todd has learned new strategies and techniques from other mosaic artists who have been kind enough to share their expertise.
 He hope to continue to grow and never stop learning as he goes forward in his mosaic endeavors.

 2011 - "Three Crosses" commissioned by First Church of God, Mount Sterling, KY to raise money for a youth center.